seahomebatumi-ai/crypto-auto/SYSTEM-MAP-CRYPTOCALCUL.md

     has not run (inv.
 45), and a control whose partition is not written into the TZ is not a control but a hope.
 This is inv.
 23's known answer applied to a set rather than a value.

+69. **An identity control names the WORLD in which the identity holds.**
+    Where production made that identity false, the repair is a PARTITION and never a narrower comparison.
+Inv.
+45 says a comparator is proven on identity before it is trusted on a diff.
+This says the identity has PRECONDITIONS, that they are part of the control, and that a control stating an unconditional identity converts the next legitimate production change into a report about itself. `--lab-selftest`'s D4 asserted that a substituted arm handed production's own target reproduces production's arm; TZ-33 gave production a second pass, `prod`'s geometry became the anchored one while the substituted arm stayed at `E`, and the claim became false on every waiting row — correctly, and with nothing to say about which of the two facts had changed. **The two repairs a red identity invites are both wrong.**
+    Deleting the fields that moved is an assertion removed to make a bench pass (hard floor item 2), and it silently stops checking the leg that did NOT move — here the resolution leg, whose immobility is the whole claim `--target`'s additivity rests on.
+Retreating to the flag alone is weaker than what the run can prove: the live path still has a knowable answer. **The repaired form is a pair** — the identity re-asserted in the world where it holds, and a partition on the live path naming field by field what must differ and what must not, both populations non-zero (inv.
+22, 68).
+The cost of leaving it red is set by inv.
+62 rather than by the control: D4 stood red across two TZs because the only trigger that reaches it is a manual dispatch, so the repair also puts the control's CONSTRUCTION where something already runs.

 ---

 ## 5. Limits